Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 Sports uniforms are currently available to rent for the season if your child is in a school sports team.

 Wearing jewellery at school is not allowed unless it is a watch or cultural item.
 Earrings should be small studs only.
 We recommend that long hair be tied back while at school.

 Clothing left at school is collected and stored in the lost property area in the hall.
 Please name all school clothing as this makes it easier to retrieve lost items.
 Any unclaimed items are sold by the PTA at the end of each term to help raise funds for the school.

-Each syndicate sends homework home on a weekly basis.
-The amount of homework and the expectations around this will be set out at the beginning of each year.
-Homework is age appropriate.
-If you need support or guidance with your child’s homework please contact their class teacher in the first instance.
-Mathletics is offered as an extra maths online learning resource and children are encouraged to utilise this as part of their daily homework.
+Each syndicate sets home learning on a weekly basis.
+The amount of home learning and the expectations around this will be set out at the beginning of each year.
+Home learning is age appropriate.
+If you need support or guidance with your child’s home learning please contact their class teacher in the first instance.
+Mathletics is offered as an extra online learning resource for mathematics and children are encouraged to utilise this as part of their daily home learning.

 TOYS AND GAMES

 Bringing toys to school is discouraged, unless arrangements are made with the teacher.
 We do have "Seasons” which run for two week periods to cater for activities like marbles, cards, cars, rubix cubes, fidget spinners, something that fits into the palm of your hand or board games.
 The specific "Season” is announced at assembly and published in our fortnightly newsletter.

 When children need to be on medication, parents are required to fill out a Medication Authority Form at the office and the medication will be kept in the staffroom fridge or school office.

 WHAT WE OFFER